kamilgw/CUDA-Lab/Reports/Report4.md

 ![Compare CPU and CUDA](../lab4/32x32layout.PNG)

-Interesting fact is that for matrix' of size 800 and 900 in case of any layout the time of exection is not as differnet as the polynomial trend for other sizes.
+Interesting fact is that for matrix' of size 800 and 900 in case of any layout the time of execution breaks from the polynomial trend.

 ## Conclusion